 - Helping the dog a little is better than doing nothing at all.
 You may not be

-convince the owner to put up a fence.
-Even if all you can do is get a decent
+able to convince the owner to relinquish the dog or put up a fence.
+If all you can do is get a decent

-doghouse, a well-fitting collar, and some toys for the dog, that is a success and the
+doghouse, a well-fitting collar, and some treats, that is a success and the

 dog’s life has been improved.